Bernard Baruch

 Bernard Mannes Baruch (August 19, 1870 – June 20, 1965) was an American financier and statesman.

 After amassing a fortune on the New York Stock Exchange, he impressed President Woodrow Wilson by managing the nation's economic mobilization in World War I as chairman of the War Industries Board.
 He advised Wilson during the Paris Peace Conference.
 He made another fortune in the postwar bull market, but foresaw the Wall Street crash and sold out well in advance.

-In World War II, he became a close advisor to President Roosevelt on the role of industry in war supply, and he was credited with greatly shortening the production time for tanks and aircraft.
+In World War II, he became a close advisor to President Franklin D. Roosevelt on the role of industry in war supply.
+He was credited with greatly shortening the production time for tanks and aircraft.
 Later he helped to develop rehabilitation programs for injured servicemen.
-In 1946, he was the United States representative to the United Nations Atomic Energy Commission (UNAEC), though his Baruch Plan for international control of atomic energy was rejected by the Soviet Union.
+In 1946, he was the United States representative to the United Nations Atomic Energy Commission, though his Baruch Plan for international control of atomic energy was rejected by the Soviet Union.

 Early life and education

-Bernard Baruch was born to a Jewish family on August 19, 1870, in Camden, South Carolina.
-His parents were Belle (née Wolfe) and Simon Baruch, a physician.
-He was the second of four sons, including brothers Herman B. Baruch, Sailing Wolfe Baruch, and Hartwig Nathaniel Baruch.
+Bernard Baruch was born on August 19, 1870 in Camden, South Carolina, to a Jewish family.
+His parents were Belle (née Wolfe) and Simon Baruch, a physician and Confederate surgeon.
+Bernard was the second of four sons, including brothers Herman B. Baruch, Sailing Wolfe Baruch, and Hartwig Nathaniel Baruch.

-In 1879, the family moved from Camden to New York City, where Bernard and his brothers attended local schools.
-He studied at and graduated from the City College of New York.
+At the age of 10, Baruch and his family moved from Camden to New York City.
+At the age of 14, he began attending the City College of New York in northern Manhattan.
+He later graduated from the college.

-Baruch married Annie Griffin, an Episcopalian, of New York.
-They had three children: Belle Baruch; Bernard Baruch Jr.; and Renée Baruch.

-Career